Menu Close

 Approaching Fort Elizabeth on Kauai, Hawaii

-By the 1850’s the fort is in ruins and by the 1860’s the weapons are removed and the site abandoned.
-Hawaii became the 50th state in 1959 and in 1962 the fort was deemed a National Historic Landmark.
-The site is definitely worth a stop!
+By the 1850’s, the fort is in ruins and by the 1860’s the weapons are removed and the site abandoned.
+Hawaii became the 50th state in 1959 and in 1962 the U.S government designated the fort a National Historic Landmark.

 I would be remiss to leave Schaffer’s story with his turn-tail departure from Kauai.
 The RAC tried suing him for compensation of what they claimed to have lost during his escapades in Kauai but he counter-sued and eventually the RAC found it easier to just send him back to Germany.

-His story doesn’t end there, however, as he organized a group of Germans to move to Brazil in 1822 and was granted land by the Brazilian government to establish “Frankenthal”, the first successful German settlement in Brazil.
+However, his story doesn’t end there either, as he organized a group of Germans to move to Brazil in 1822 and was granted land by the Brazilian government to establish “Frankenthal”, the first successful German settlement in Brazil.

 He returned to Germany, styling himself as a diplomat there on behalf of the Brazilian government (sound familiar?) and effectively began an emigration program between Germany and Brazil.
 He is credited for bringing more than 5,000 Germans to Brazil in the 1820’s.